sanjaybasu/healthcare-ai-equity/_chapters/chapter_10_survival_analysis.md

 However, the non-informative censoring assumption is frequently violated in observational healthcare data in ways that systematically differ across demographic groups, creating substantial equity concerns.
 Consider a study of time to viral suppression among patients initiating HIV treatment.
 Patients who miss follow-up appointments are censored because viral load measurements are not available.
 If appointment attendance differs by factors like transportation access, work schedule flexibility, housing stability, or immigration status, then censoring is informative because patients who are censored differ systematically from those who remain under observation.
 Moreover, if these factors correlate with adherence to antiretroviral therapy, then censored patients may have different underlying viral suppression probabilities than uncensored patients, violating the non-informative censoring assumption (Howe et al., 2016).

 When censoring differs across demographic groups, standard survival analysis can produce biased estimates of group differences even when the non-informative censoring assumption holds within each group.
 If Black patients are censored more frequently than white patients due to residential instability or healthcare system distrust, then even if censoring is non-informative within each racial group, the survival curves will be estimated with less precision for Black patients.
 This differential precision translates to wider confidence intervals and reduced statistical power to detect disparities.
-More concerning, if the reasons for differential censoring also correlate with event risk, then censoring becomes informative and standard methods produce biased estimates of survival and hazard functions that may either underestimate or overestimate true disparities depending on the direction of association between censoring and event risk (HernÃ¡n et al., 2010).
+More concerning, if the reasons for differential censoring also correlate with event risk, then censoring becomes informative and standard methods produce biased estimates of survival and hazard functions that may either underestimate or overestimate true disparities depending on the direction of association between censoring and event risk (Hernán et al., 2010).

 Diagnosing and addressing informative censoring requires careful thought about the data generation process and potential use of sensitivity analyses or more sophisticated methods like inverse probability weighting that attempt to adjust for informative censoring by modeling the censoring mechanism.
 The first step is always descriptive analysis of censoring patterns across demographic groups and over time, examining whether censoring rates differ systematically and exploring associations between baseline characteristics and censoring.
 When informative censoring seems likely, sensitivity analyses that make different assumptions about the survival distribution of censored individuals can bound the range of plausible estimates.
 More formally, inverse probability of censoring weights can be applied where individuals are weighted by the inverse probability of remaining uncensored given their observed characteristics, in effect creating a pseudo-population where censoring is balanced across characteristics.
-However, these methods only adjust for measured confounders of the censoring-outcome relationship and cannot address unmeasured confounding (Robins & Finkelstein, 2000; HernÃ¡n, 2010).
+However, these methods only adjust for measured confounders of the censoring-outcome relationship and cannot address unmeasured confounding (Robins & Finkelstein, 2000; Hernán, 2010).

 ### 10.2.3 The Kaplan-Meier Estimator

 The Kaplan-Meier estimator provides a non-parametric method for estimating the survival function from data with right censoring.
 Developed independently by Kaplan and Meier in 1958, the estimator has become the standard approach for descriptive survival analysis due to its intuitive interpretation, minimal assumptions, and robustness (Kaplan & Meier, 1958).

 The estimator works by partitioning the observed time period into intervals defined by the observed event times.
 At each event time, we calculate the conditional probability of surviving through that time given survival to just before that time.
-The survival probability at any time t is then estimated as the product of all these conditional survival probabilities up to time t.
-Let tâ‚ < tâ‚‚ < ... < tâ‚– denote the ordered distinct event times.
-At each time táµ¢, let dáµ¢ denote the number of events occurring at táµ¢ and náµ¢ denote the number of individuals at risk just before time táµ¢, meaning they have neither experienced an event nor been censored before táµ¢.
-The Kaplan-Meier estimate of survival at time t is the product over all táµ¢ â‰¤ t of (1 - dáµ¢/náµ¢).
-The term (1 - dáµ¢/náµ¢) represents the conditional probability of surviving through time táµ¢ given survival to just before táµ¢.
+The survival probability at any time t is then estimated as the product of these conditional survival probabilities up to time t.
+Let t_1 < t_2 < ... < t_m denote the ordered distinct event times.
+At each time t_k, let d_k denote the number of events occurring at t_k and n_k denote the number of individuals at risk just before t_k, meaning they have neither experienced an event nor been censored before that point.
+The Kaplan-Meier estimate of survival at time t is the product over all t_k ≤ t of (1 - d_k / n_k).
+The term (1 - d_k / n_k) represents the conditional probability of surviving through time t_k given survival just before t_k.
 By multiplying these conditional survival probabilities, we obtain an estimate of survival to any time t that appropriately accounts for censoring.
 Individuals contribute to the risk set for all intervals before they are either censored or experience an event, then no longer contribute afterward.
 This allows proper handling of different follow-up times across individuals (Fleming & Harrington, 1991).

 The Kaplan-Meier estimator is remarkably robust and remains the standard method for descriptive survival analysis.
 It makes minimal assumptions, requiring only that censoring is non-informative and that survival experience is independent across individuals.
 It does not assume any particular functional form for how survival changes over time, instead letting the data speak for themselves.
 The estimator provides a step function that jumps downward at each observed event time, with the magnitude of each jump reflecting the proportion of at-risk individuals who experienced events at that time (Efron, 1988).